10-01-2019, 04:40 PM

 Mansi followed them, annoyed, as the salesgirl sat her daughter down and slipped her tiny feet into the shoes.
 Pinky stood up and ran to the mirror.

-"We are here only for her school shoes."
+"We are here only for her college shoes."
 Mansi said to the salesgirl.

 "Here you go." the salesman returned with that very box.

-"Pinky, come here and try on your school shoes."
+"Pinky, come here and try on your college shoes."

 But the little one was standing in front of a full length mirror, admiring the designer shoes.